Essendon Football Club: Supplements saga and fallout (2013 - 2021)

-Brad Scott era (2023–present)
+Brad Scott Era (2023–2026)

 In 2023, reports emerged claiming that the club was reconsidering its logo.
-These included rumours that the current bomber logo was insensitive due to the operation of bomber jets in conflict.
+These included rumours that the bomber logo was insensitive due to the operation of bomber jets in conflict.
 These reports were denied by then-captain Zach Merrett.

 At the end of the 2023 season, it was announced that former West Coast and Gold Coast player Matt Rosa would join Essendon as Talent & Operations Manager and that Adrian Dodoro would step back from his position of recruiting manager after the upcoming trade and draft periods.

 In Brad Scott's first season as coach, Essendon sat in fifth position after round 17, but their form fell off later in the season to finish 11th with 11 wins and 12 losses.

 In Brad Scott's second season as coach, Essendon finished with a win–draw–loss record of 11–1–11.

 On 13 August 2024 club champion Dyson Heppell announced he would retire at the end of the season after playing 253 games for the club.
 Heppell was the final player of the Essendon 34 still playing at the club.